 - To deal with any enquiries or complaints made by you or about you;

-- To contact you where you have been identified as the relevant contact person of an organisation we are working with, such as a school or club;
+- To contact you where you have been identified as the relevant contact person of an organisation we are working with, such as a business, supplier, school or club;

 - To identify and expand our network of partners globally;

-- To tailor the campaigns or content that we provide to you based on your interests, preferences and other characteristics and to analyse the effectiveness of the content we provide to you and others;
+- To tailor the campaigns or content that we provide to you based on your interests, preferences and other characteristics as obtained from you, third parties or publicly available sources, and to analyse the effectiveness of the content we provide to you and others against audience profiles;

-- Profiling and analysis: Occasionally, we may use your personal information to conduct profiling of our supporters or potential supporters for the purposes of our legitimate interests.
+- Profiling and analysis: On occasion, we may use your personal information to conduct profiling of our supporters, members of your household or potential supporters for the purposes of our legitimate interests.
 This will help us target communications in a more focused, efficient and cost-effective way, helping us reduce the chances of supporters and potential supporters receiving inappropriate or irrelevant communications.
+Profiling may be carried out internally or with the help of third-party organisations.
 You can object to such use of your personal information for profiling at any time by contacting us at the details set out in the Contact Details section of this Privacy Notice.
 Profiling may include the following:

 - Data Matching.
-We may combine the personal information you have given us with data obtained from external sources, such as the Office for National Statistics, to infer the likely social, demographic and financial characteristics, so we can tailor our communications and services to better meet your needs or the needs of others like you based on the insight we gain from the profile we build.
+We may combine the personal information you have given us with data obtained from external sources, such as the Office for National Statistics, to infer likely social, demographic, financial characteristics and motivations, so we can tailor our communications and services to better meet your needs or the needs of others like you based on the insight we gain from the profile we build.
 The results of data matching will not be used in a way that intrudes on your privacy or your previously expressed privacy preferences;

-- Major Donor Analysis.
-We may carry out research to determine whether an individual could be a potential major donor.
-We may use publicly available information from third party sources such as Google and Companies House, published biographies, and publicly available LinkedIn profiles.
-The type of information we collect can include areas of interest, career history, history of giving to ShelterBox or other charities and public information on any philanthropic activity.
+- Analysis of potential higher-level donors.
+We may carry out research to determine whether an individual could be a potential higher-level donor.
+We may use publicly available information from third party sources such as Google, the Charity Commission and Companies House, published biographies, and publicly available LinkedIn profiles.
+The type of information we collect can include areas of interest, career history, profession, job title, employment, directorships or charitable trustee appointments and memberships, history of giving to ShelterBox or other charities, and public information on any philanthropic activity and networks.

 - Event Planning.
 We may produce short biographies of people who are due to meet with our leadership or attend an event that we may be hosting.